 Tendon transfers usually are elective procedures.
-Any medical problems which make surgery more dangerous or difficult, such as a recent heart attack, stroke, blood clot or infection, may require the procedure to be delayed or cancelled.
+Any medical problems which make surgery more dangerous or difficult, such as a recent heart attack, stroke, blood clot, or infection, may require the procedure to be delayed or canceled.

 Typically the splint stays on the patient's leg for 10-14 days.
 At that point the splint and sutures are removed.
 The patient is then placed in a cast or a removable boot.

 Patients typically are non-weightbearing for six weeks after surgery to allow the transferred tendon to heal to its new attachment.
 This can be longer or shorter depending on what is seen during surgery.
 After six weeks, patients usually start to bear